 We are thrilled you have a heart to serve and would love to have you join us on one of our semi-annual trips to Africa.
 Lira, Uganda is home to some of the most loving people you will ever meet and everyone at Saving Grace already considers you family.
 You will get to experience firsthand the redemptive work of Christ in the lives of the most grateful, faith-filled children.
 From the moment you arrive you will be greeted with dozens of smiling (probably singing) faces who want to hold your hand and never let go.
 You will be inspired by their love and encouraged by their faith.
 Simply the fact that you would travel so far to see these children encourages them to change their world.
 So if you're ready for this life-changing African adventure, here are some things you need to know:

 Projects vary but first and foremost you will be sharing the love of Christ with current and former street children.
 More than a building project, education program, or resource distributions, your presence and love is the most life-changing thing you can give.
 You will also be participating in the village day-to-day activities such as reading to children, playing soccer or volleyball, leading art projects, teaching in school and sharing during evening worship.
-You will also help at one or two Saturday street kid feedings, sharing Christ with children that are still living on the streets of Lira.
+You will also help at Saturday street kid feedings, sharing Christ with children that are still living on the streets of Lira.

 The cost of the trip depends heavily on the cost airfare, but a safe bet is to plan for $3,000.
-This covers your airfare, land travel, travel Insurance, food, housing, your country visa and a safari at Murchison Falls National Park if possible.
+This covers your airfare, land travel, travel Insurance, food, housing, your country visa and a safari at Murchison Falls National Park.

 Our teams are usually gone 14-16 days total.